 Part 3 walked through creating a Kibana dashboard.

-Part 4 focuses on a pivot table task, solving it via Kibana and Elasticsearch queries.
-It also covers Python scripts to post-process the query results and creating an Excel pivot table.
+Part 4 focused on a syslog reporting task, solving it via Kibana and Elasticsearch queries.
+It also covered Python scripts to post-process the query results and create an Excel pivot table.

 This blog, Part 5, lightly covers the Logstash and Beats tools from Elastic (the company that developed the Elasticsearch suite of tools).